JacopoDior/funBIalign/README.md

 The first 80 simulations are stored in the **same_noise** folder that contains motifs sharing the same σ, and we use all σ values in turn.

 The last 20 simulations are in the **different_noise** folder that counts simulations having each motif with a different σ.

+Every dataset is stored in a `.rds` in the form of a list: the actual data are in the `line` field, while the `motif` one keeps information about the motifs embedded.